jeiglsperger/Master-Thesis/README.md

 2. Run the cell.

 ### CTGAN
-1. Open a Terminal and navigate to the directory in which CTGAN_cashierdata.py and CTGAN_schachtschneider.py can be found
+1. Open a Terminal and navigate to the directory in which CTGAN_cashierdata.py and CTGAN_schachtschneider.py can be found.
-2. Run the optimization of CTGAN with
+2. Run the optimization of CTGAN with.

     ```
     python3 CTGAN_cashierdata.py -num_samples 500 -n_trials 100 -database_name CTGAN_default -shift_numbers 0